Nikhil Basu TrivediUNIVERSAL FUND MEMBER

 Nikhil's Story

 Nikhil joined Watsi on November 5th, 2014.
-Eight years ago, Nikhil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nikhil's most recent donation traveled 8,700 miles to support Tumaini, an 11-month-old baby from Tanzania, to fund her clubfoot repair surgery.
+Nine years ago, Nikhil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nikhil's most recent donation traveled 8,500 miles to support Mutura, an 11-year-old girl from Kenya, to fund fracture repair surgery on her leg.

 Impact